mirabud/robotics-project-1/README.md

    ```bash
    export TURTLEBOT3_MODEL=waffle
    ```
    Set parameter for which world you want to use.
 The `world_restaurantV2` is the newest but also with high computational cost.
-For better performance use `world_restaurant`:
+For better performance use `world_restaurant` or `wordl_only`:

    E.g.
    ```bash